-There is abundant evidence that sexual intercourse did often take place outside marriage back then, despite the watchfulness of families and chaperones.
-This caused great scandal if a pregnancy were to result, though the scandal could be softene if the couple agreed to what was crudely called a hasty “shotgun marriage”.
+There is abundant evidence that sexual intercourse often did take place outside marriage back then, despite the watchfulness of families and chaperones.
+This caused great upset if a pregnancy were to result, though the scandal could be tempered if the couple agreed to what was crudely called a “shotgun marriage”.

 As Florrie perused Frank’s latest letter, she broke off from time to time to admire the engagement ring on her left hand.
-It was pretty, though the diamond was quite small, but she accepted that it fairly reflected the modest funds available to Frank as he carried out his religious studies.
+Though the diamond was quite small, but she accepted that it fairly reflected the modest funds available to Frank as he carried out his religious studies.